To hear something asks very little of us. To listen places our entire being on notice.

 Kellett exhibits in both public and commercial venues.
 She has created murals for the Nelson International Mural Festival, Artswells Festival, and Reimagine Festival in Penticton, BC.
 She has compiled and illustrated three books, and is currently working on a fourth.
 Her work can be found in private collections around the globe.

-Partial proceeds from art sales are donated to non-profit conservation organizations such as Y2Y and The Nature Trust of British Columbia.
+Works and partial proceeds are donated each year to non-profit conservation organizations such as Y2Y, The Nature Trust of British Columbia, and Give for Grizzlies.